aneshlya/ispc/docs/ispc.rst

   ``ISPC_TARGET_AVX512SPR`` was added.
 * xehpc-x16 and xehpc-x32 for Intel® Data Center GPU Max (codename Ponte Vecchio).

-Function templates were introduces to the language, please refer to `Function Templates`_ section for more details.
+Function templates were introduced to the language, please refer to the `Function Templates`_ section for more details.
 Two new keywords were introduced: ``template`` and ``typename``.